Decoding the Dairy: Understanding 1/3 Cup of Butter in Grams

 The conversion of 1/3 cup of butter to grams isn't a straightforward 1:1 ratio.
 Several factors influence the precise weight:

-- Type of Butter: As mentioned, unsalted butter may weigh slightly more than salted butter for the same volume.
+- Type of Butter: To revisit, unsalted butter may weigh slightly more than salted butter for the same volume.

 - Temperature of Butter: Cold butter is denser than softened or melted butter.
 The water content within the butter plays a role in the density change; when butter is cold, the water content doesn't affect density as much.
 When butter is melted, the water content becomes more significant in determining the overall density.